vbotka/ansible-collection-freebsd/docs/source/examples/320/example.rst

 .. literalinclude:: pb-test-02.yml
    :language: yaml

-Playbook output - audit installed packages at iocage_02
+Playbook output - Audit installed packages at iocage_02
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are 9 packages with known vulnerabilities